 Quantum-Traceable Refractometry

-Set of Principles for Quantum-Traceable Refractive Index Metrology
+description: Set of Principles for Quantum-Traceable Refractive Index Metrology

 circle-info

-Authors*: Ulrich Warring and Wei Wu Framework ID: IF-QTR Version: 0.2.3
+Authors:* Ulrich Warring and Wei Wu Framework ID: IF-QTR Version: 0.3.0

-License: CC BY 4.0 Status: Constitutional reference document (stewardship phase) Scope: Precision refractometry architectures claiming traceability to atomic frequency standards Endorsement Marker: Local framework under stewardship — no parity implied with BIPM standards or established atmospheric models Lineage: Metrological systems with environmental coupling *Listed alphabetically.
-Authors contribute unique perspectives but share responsibility for the complete text.
+License: CC BY 4.0 Status: Constitutional reference document (stewardship phase) Scope: Precision refractometry architectures claiming traceability to atomic frequency standards Endorsement Marker: Local framework under stewardship — no parity implied with BIPM standards or established atmospheric models Lineage: Metrological systems with environmental coupling Validation status: Constitutional principles (IF-1 through IF-7) are wavelength-agnostic by design.
+Validation occurs through framework instances documented in external handbooks.
+No instance-specific content resides in this document.

 I. Constitutional Status